voxeet/comms-app-web-react-classroom/README.md

 4. Copy the details provided in `firebaseConfig` on this screen and paste them into the `src/providers/Firebase.js` file.

-Essential you can replace the entire object:
+You can replace the entire firebaseConfig object:
 ```
 const firebaseConfig = {
   apiKey: "<API_KEY>",